industrial-optimization-group/DESDEO/docs/tutorials/moo_primer.md

 may be _convex_ or _non-convex_, and _differentiable_ or _non-differentiable_.
 These
 details become important when choosing an appropriate solve to solve, e.g., a scalarized version of a multiobjective optimization problem.
-Scalarization and scalarized problems will be discussed in the section [Scalatization](#scalarization).
+Scalarization and scalarized problems will be discussed in the section [Scalarization](#scalarization).

 The defining characteristic on a multiobjective optimization problem is that the objective functions are mutually _conflicting_.
 This mean that when optimized, the objective functions cannot